rithuva/COVID-19/README.md

-# COVID-19 coronavirus started
+# COVID-19
-greetings from corona family
+corona is a deadly virus.